ITRC Fact Sheet 112

 - Give the investigator a paper copy of the narrative you have prepared.
 This may save everyone some time and avoid forgotten details.
 Find a secure way to send a copy to them if you only talk by phone, such as a fax (with send receipt), or U.S. Mail certified, return receipt requested.

 - Listen to the questions asked and direct your answers to those questions.
-Usually investigators have a specific form that they need to fill out.
-It is designed to cover all the information, without any details falling between the cracks.
+Usually, investigators have a specific form that they need to fill out.
+It is designed to cover all the information, without any details falling through the cracks.

 - If there is an area you feel has been left out once the preliminary form has been completed, now is the time to add the details you feel are relevant.